 How does Genie+ and individual Lightning Lane selections compare in pricing?

 You may end up paying the same amount for the chance to ride multiple Genie+ selections (typically nearly every attraction in each park) as you would to ride an individual Lighting Lane selection.

 For example, on October 22, 2021, the price to ride Rise of the Resistance via the pay-per-ride Lightning Lane option was $15.

 For the same $15, you could choose to purchase Genie+ instead, which would give you access to 12 attractions at Hollywood Studios.
-But, keep in mind that Genie+ does not include Lightning Lane access to Mickey & Minnie’s Runaway Railway or Rise of the Resistance.
-If you wanted to ride those attractions via Lightning Lane, you’d have to pay extra or wait in the Standby lines.
+But, keep in mind that Genie+ does not include Lightning Lane access to Rise of the Resistance.
+If you wanted to ride that attraction via Lightning Lane, you’d have to pay extra or wait in the Standby line.

-Of course, if you wanted to purchase both Genie+ and a pay-to-ride Lightning Lane pass for Rise of the Resistance, that would cost you $30.
+Of course, if you wanted to purchase both Genie+ and a pay-to-ride Lightning Lane pass for Rise of the Resistance, that would cost you $30 plus tax.